Timonditi/Code-challenge/README.md

 To get in touch E-MAIL me on todongoonditi@gmail.com

 ## License
-MIT License Copyright (c) 2023 Timonditi.
+ MIT License Copyright (c) 2023 Timonditi
 The source code for the lab is licensed under the MIT license, which you can find in the LICENSE.txt file.